MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.arithmetic.multiplyandaddphasebymodularinteger.md

 ### multiplier : [LittleEndian](xref:Microsoft.Quantum.Arithmetic.LittleEndian)

-A quantum register representing an unsigned integer whose value is tobe added to each basis state label of `summand`.
+A quantum register representing an unsigned integer whose value, multiplied by `constMultiplier`, is tobe added to each basis state label of `summand`.

 ### phaseSummand : [PhaseLittleEndian](xref:Microsoft.Quantum.Arithmetic.PhaseLittleEndian)